Manaskumar2/Bill_Splitting_App/README.md

 The application uses rate limiting to protect against abuse.
 The default rate limit is 100 requests per 10 minutes per IP address.

-## Setup and Running

-1. Clone the repository.
-2. Install dependencies: `npm install`
-3. Create a `.env` file in the root directory of your project and configure the following environment variables:
-PORT=3000
-DB_CONNECTION= "database url"
-JWT_SECRET=your_secret_key
-JWT_REFRESH_EXPIRY_TIME=1d
-4. Run the application: `npm start`